 Commonly used confirmation tools for reversal strategies include:

-Say you want to place a FTSE 100 bet.
-After a week of being in an uptrend, your analysis suggests the index is going to experience a reversal in the short-term.
+Say you want to place an FTSE 100 bet.
+After a week of being in an uptrend, your analysis suggests the index is going to experience a reversal in the short term.

 Your trading plan is to place a bet if you identify a double top candlestick pattern.
 If the market reverses, you’ll make a profit, but if the market moves on the same path you’ll experience a large loss.

 Trend market spread betting is a popular medium-term strategy.
 Spread betters utilise technical analysis tools to identify a trend and then place spread bets in line with the trend.

 Using technical indicators like moving averages and MACD, you can establish the start and finish of a markets price movement helping you find the best open and close positions.